Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Discussion

 \subsection{Discussion on Non-crossing Constraints}

-As described in Section IV.B, we place hard constraints on quantiles to ensure monotonicity by setting higher quantiles as the addition of lower quantiles and non-negative increments.
-Certainly, it avoids the embarrassing quantile crossing phenomena.
-However, such constraints also influence parameter estimation.
-For illustration, we present the reliability diagrams and prediction interval widths of regular quantile regression and the proposed model based on the setting in case 2 in Figure~\ref{fig_score_4}.
-As shown, the regular quantile regression model leads to a quantile-crossing phenomenon, while the prediction interval widths are wider than those of the regular quantile regression model.
-In addition, as the proposed model constructs quantiles via addition operation, it can be only calculated sequentially, while the regular quantile regression model is allowed to yield quantiles in parallel.
+Unlike the approach of incorporating soft constraints on quantile crossing, as demonstrated by \citet{lu2022probabilistic}, we enforce strict monotonicity by placing hard constraints on quantiles.
+This is achieved by defining higher quantiles as the sum of lower quantiles and non-negative increments.
+The soft constraint method involves introducing a penalty hyper-parameter to account for the loss associated with quantile crossing.
+However, in practical scenarios, this may still result in quantile crossing phenomena, as tuning the penalty often requires manual efforts.
+In contrast, the proposed model inherently avoids embarrassing quantile crossing issues.
+Nevertheless, it's important to note that such constraints do impact parameter estimation.
+To elucidate, we depict reliability diagrams and prediction interval widths for both regular quantile regression and the proposed model based on the specifications outlined in case 2, as illustrated in Figure~\ref{fig_score_4}.
+The outcomes reveal that the regular quantile regression model exhibits a quantile-crossing phenomenon, accompanied by wider prediction interval widths compared to those of the proposed model.
+Furthermore, as the proposed model constructs quantiles through sequential addition operations, it is computationally restricted to sequential calculations, whereas the regular quantile regression model can simultaneously compute quantiles.